elastic/elasticsearch/CONTRIBUTING.md

 * Wildcard imports (`import foo.bar.baz.*`) are forbidden and will cause the build to fail.
-* If *absolutely* necessary, you can disable formatting for regions of code with the `// tag::NAME` and `// end::NAME` directives, but note that these are intended for use in documentation, so please make it clear what you have done, and only do this where the benefit clearly outweighs the decrease in consistency.
+* If *absolutely* necessary, you can disable formatting for regions of code with the `// @formatter:off` and `// @formatter:on` directives, but only do this where the benefit clearly outweighs the decrease in formatting consistency.
 * Note that Javadoc and block comments i.e. `/* ... */` are not formatted,
   but line comments i.e `// ...` are.
 * Negative boolean expressions must use the form `foo == false` instead of